compute-io/lcg/README.md

 m = 2^31 - 1 => 2147483647
 </pre>

-The values for a, c, and m for htfrand are taken from Park and Miller (2), as are the initials 'htf', which allude to their title phrase "Hard to Find."
+The values for a, c, and m for htfrand are taken from Park and Miller, "Random Number Generators: Good Ones Are Hard To Find" (2), as are the initials 'htf', from the phrase "Hard to Find" in the title of their article.
+Park's and Miller's article is also the starting point for a recipe in the second (1992) edition of _Numerical Recipes in C_ (3) (Numerical Recipes).
+Numerical Recipes states that this generator has a period of approximately 2.1e9.
+(4)

-Park's and Miller's article is also the starting point for a recipe in the second edition of _Numerical Recipes in C_ (3) (hereinafter _Num.
-Recipes_).
-Further modifications of this module are contemplated, following certain refinements from _Press_, including, in particular, a Bays-Durham shuffle.
-(7).
+Further modifications of this module are contemplated, following certain refinements from Numerical Recipes, including, in particular, a Bays-Durham shuffle.
+(5).

-_Num.
-Recipes_ states that this generator has a period of approximately 2.1e9.
-(6)

 ## Tests